ycrypto/salty/README.md

 [docs-main-image]: https://img.shields.io/badge/docs-main-blue?style=flat-square
 [docs-main-link]: https://salty-main.netlify.com

-Small sweet Ed25519 for microcontrollers.
+Small, sweet, swift Ed25519 signatures for microcontrollers.
-With optimizations for Cortex-M4.
+With optimizations for Cortex-M4 and Cortex-M33.

 **NOTE: This is work-in-progress and not fit for use!**